stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Tolerations

-Tolerations  must be set in a charts deployment(s) like so -
+Tolerations must be set in a charts deployment(s).
+These values do not need changed or altered.

 ```yaml
 # Source: nginx/templates/deployment.yaml